cnumr/EcoIndex/content/en/privacy/_80_intellectual-property.md

 {{% info_2_columns_col2 %}}

-The EcoIndex algorithm, the EcoIndex.fr service and other associated tools are available free of charge, but are subject to intellectual property rights.
-Their use is governed by a user licence.
+The EcoIndex algorithm, the EcoIndex.fr online service, and other associated tools are freely available but are subject to intellectual property rights.
+Their use is governed by a user license.

-The Ecoindex tool made available on the Ecoindex.fr website is licensed under a [Creative Commons CC-By-NC-ND](https://creativecommons.org/licenses/by-nc-nd/2.0/) licence.
-This means that anyone can use it, provided that they cite the source of the figures obtained - EcoIndex.fr - and insert a link to the service [http://ecoindex.fr](http://ecoindex.fr).
-It may not be used for commercial purposes or modified.
+The Ecoindex.fr online service is made available under a Creative Commons CC-By-NC-ND license.
+This means that anyone can use it, provided that they cite:

-However, you can propose your modifications to GreenIT and the <span lang="fr">Collectif Conception Numérique Responsable</span> in order to contribute to and enrich the common know-how.
-You can find the sources and contribute on [GitHub](https://github.com/cnumr/EcoIndex)

-All other intellectual property rights are reserved.
+- the source of the figures obtained: EcoIndex.fr;
+- and include a link to the service http://ecoindex.fr.

+It is not permitted to make commercial use of or modify:
+- the EcoIndex.fr online service;
+- the results provided by the EcoIndex.fr service.

+It is also prohibited to publish a copy or derivative version of the EcoIndex.fr service.

+If you would like to improve the EcoIndex.fr service, you can submit your modifications and improvements directly to its repositories: https://github.com/cnumr/EcoIndex and https://github.com/cnumr/EcoIndex_python.

 {{% /info_2_columns_col2 %}}